IBM-Cloud/vpc-cisglb-nlb/README.md

 ```

 ### VPC, VSI, NLB, CIS Configuration

-To create the VPC, subnets, NLB, Instances, and CIS GLB change to the vpc_nlb_tf directory and do execute terraform:
+The configuration for VPC, subnets, NLB, Instances, and CIS GLB creations is in the vpc_nlb_tf directory.

 ```
 cd vpc_nlb_tf